-Prior to accepting any new business, directors must consider any actual or potential conflict of interest with existing clients before/prior to assuming the Directorship, or if this is not possible, as soon as possible thereafter.
+Prior to accepting any new business, directors must consider any actual conflict of interest including potential conflict with existing clients in advance of assuming the Directorship, or if this is not possible, as soon as possible thereafter.
 If the conflict cannot be managed then the new business may not be accepted.